-- Mix graham cracker crumbs and 1 cube butter together in a medium mixing bowl.
+- Mix graham cracker crumbs, sugar and melted butter together in a medium mixing bowl.
 Once combined spread evenly into the bottom of a 9X13 pan.

 - In a small saucepan mix water, cornstarch and sugar together.
 Cook over medium low heat until thick (about 3-4 minutes of bubbling).
 Stir in the Jello.

 - Chill Jello mixture in the fridge for an hour.

 - Add sliced peaches to the chilled Jello mixture.
 Pour mixture gently over the graham cracker crust.